dotnetcore/Home/README.md

 Our project is divided into two phases: the _NCC Sandbox Projects phase_ and the _NCC Top-Level Projects phase_.
 When a new project is applied to join NCC and successfully pass the review and complete the preparatory work before joining, the project will automatically enter the _NCC Sandbox Projects phase_.
 If you want to apply to join NCC, please read the [How to join us](#how-to-join-us) section.

-### Our Top-Level Projects

-Projects in the _NCC Top-Level Projects phase_ can be used in production environments.

-- **[AspectCore](https://github.com/dotnetcore/AspectCore-Framework)**, an AOP-based cross platform framework for .NET Standard.
-- **[CAP](https://github.com/dotnetcore/CAP)**, a distributed transaction solution in microservice based on eventually consistency, also an eventbus with Outbox pattern.
-- **[DotnetSpider](https://github.com/dotnetcore/DotnetSpider)**, a .NET Standard web crawling library similar to WebMagic and Scrapy.
-It is a lightweight ,efficient and fast high-level web crawling & scraping framework for .NET.
-- **[FlubuCore](https://github.com/dotnetcore/FlubuCore)**, a cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.([Example for FlubuCore](https://github.com/dotnetcore/FlubuCore.Examples))
-  - [FlubuCore.CakePlugin](https://github.com/flubu-core/FlubuCore.CakePlugin) - a FlubuCore plugin that allows you to use any of the Cake addin in FlubuCore.
-  - [FlubuCore.TeamsPlugin](https://github.com/flubu-core/FlubuCore.TeamsPlugin) - a FlubuCore plugin that adds Microsoft teams specific tasks.
-- **[NPOI](https://github.com/dotnetcore/NPOI)** *([Archived with **announcement**](https://github.com/dotnetcore/NPOI/blob/master/README.md))*, a .net library for reading and writing MsOffice binary and OOXML file formats.

-### Our Sandbox Projects
+### Data

-Projects in the _NCC Sandbox Projects phase_ are still in development and they need more time and practice to test their designs.

-- **[AgileConfig](https://github.com/dotnetcore/AgileConfig)**, a lightweight configuration center based on .net core .
-It is easy to deploy , easy to learn , easy to use.
-  - [AgileConfig Client](https://github.com/kklldog/AgileConfig_Client) - an AgileConfig client based on .NET Standard 2.0, can be run on nfx and core.
-- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)** *(Archived)*, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official APIs.
-- **[BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor)**, a set of enterprise-class UI components based on Bootstrap and Blazor.
 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
 Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).
 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
-- **[FastGithub](https://github.com/dotnetcore/FastGithub)**，a GitHub accelerator.
-Used to solve the problems of GitHub unable to open, unable to load user avatar, unable to upload and download `releases`, `git-clone` `git-pull` `git-push` failure, etc.
 - **[FreeSql](https://github.com/dotnetcore/FreeSql)**, is the ORM in .NET Core, .NET Framework and Xamarin.
 It supports [MySQL](https://www.mysql.com), [PostgreSQL](https://www.postgresql.org/), [SqlServer](https://www.microsoft.com/en-us/sql-server/), [Oracle](https://www.oracle.com/database/), [Sqlite](https://www.sqlite.org), [Firebird](https://firebirdsql.org/), [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity), [达梦](http://www.dameng.com/), [瀚高](http://www.highgo.com/content.php?catid=40), [人大金仓](https://www.kingbase.com.cn/), [神通](http://www.shentongdata.com/), [HUAWEI GaussDB](https://e.huawei.com/cn/products/cloud-computing-dc/gaussdb) and [Microsoft Access](https://www.microsoft.com/en-us/microsoft-365/access).
-- **[HttpReports](https://github.com/dotnetcore/HttpReports)**, a lightweight APM system based on .NET Core, can be used to quickly build an integrated site of statistics, analysis, charts, monitoring, and distributed tracking in the .NET Core environment.
-HttpReports applies to ASP.NET Core MVC/WebAPI, is simple to get started and suitable for use in microservice architecture.
-- **[KoobooJson](https://github.com/kooboo/Json)** *(external)*, smaller and faster C# JSON serialization tool (construction based on expression tree)
-- **[Magicodes Exporter and Importer](https://github.com/dotnetcore/Magicodes.IE)**, a common import and export library for Excel, Word, PDF and HTML.
+- **[Magicodes Exporter&Importer](https://github.com/dotnetcore/Magicodes.IE)**, a common import and export library for Excel, Word, PDF and HTML.
-- **[Natasha](https://github.com/dotnetcore/Natasha)**, simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
-  - [Natasha Docs](https://github.com/dotnetcore/Natasha.Docs), the document for Natasha.
-- **[NCC Collection Extensions](https://github.com/dotnetcore/Collections)**, Utilities and extensions for Collections includes Collections.Paginable and so on...
-- **[NCC Compile Environment](https://github.com/dotnetcore/Compile.Environment)**, When using the Roslyn library for dynamic compilation, you can introduce the library to provide a dynamic compilation environment.
-- **[OSharp](https://github.com/dotnetcore/OSharp)**, is a rapid development framework based on .NET Core with the latest .NET Core SDK LTS version (currently .NET Core 3.1).
-The OSharp framework highly automates  the following modules of ASP.NET Core: configuration, dependency injection, Logging, caching, entity framework, MVC / WebAPI, identity authentication, permission authorization, etc. OSharp also standardizes a set of business implementation code and operation processes, making the .NET Core framework easier to apply to the development of actual projects.
-- **[ShardingCore](https://github.com/dotnetcore/sharding-core)**, a high performance lightweight solution for efcore sharding table and sharding database support read-write-separation.
+- **[NPOI](https://github.com/dotnetcore/NPOI)** *([Archived with **announcement**](https://github.com/dotnetcore/NPOI/blob/master/README.md))*, a .net library for reading and writing MsOffice binary and OOXML file formats.
 - **[SmartCode](https://github.com/dotnetcore/SmartCode)**, an excellent open source code generator (of cause not only a generates code).
 It's based on execution flow, supports ETL mode, highly flexible and scalable, also supports custom templates and multiple template styles, and multiple databases.
 - **[SmartSql](https://github.com/dotnetcore/SmartSql)**, SmartSql provides a progressive development experience with simple connection string configuration to run, XML configuration to decouple SQL and a variety of performance observation methods to make performance problems clear at a glance.
 SmartSql maintains the same level of performance as Dapper and provides a number of features: dynamic proxy storage/distributed cache/type processor/automatic generation of CUD code/distributed Id generator/performance diagnosis/AOP level of things/caches (memory, distributed cache)/read/write separation/code generator/high performance batch insertion, etc.
-- **[Util](https://github.com/dotnetcore/Util)**, an open source application framework under the .NET Core platform, designed to improve the development efficiency of small teams.
-It is composed of common helpers, hierarchical architecture design, UI components, third-party component and service interface packages.
+- **[ShardingCore](https://github.com/dotnetcore/sharding-core)**, a high performance lightweight solution for efcore sharding table and sharding database support read-write-separation.

+### Application Library

+- **[AspectCore](https://github.com/dotnetcore/AspectCore-Framework)** *(Top-Level)*, an AOP-based cross platform framework for .NET Standard.
+- **[DotnetSpider](https://github.com/dotnetcore/DotnetSpider)** *(Top-Level)*, a .NET Standard web crawling library similar to WebMagic and Scrapy.
+It is a lightweight ,efficient and fast high-level web crawling & scraping framework for .NET.
+- **[Natasha](https://github.com/dotnetcore/Natasha)**, simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
+  - [Natasha Docs](https://github.com/dotnetcore/Natasha.Docs), the document for Natasha.
+- **[NCC Collection Extensions](https://github.com/dotnetcore/Collections)**, Utilities and extensions for Collections includes Collections.Paginable and so on...
 - **[WebApiClient](https://github.com/dotnetcore/WebApiClient)**, an open source project based on the HttpClient.
 You only need to define the c# interface and modify the related features to invoke the client library of the remote http interface asynchronously.
   - [WebApiClient Core](https://github.com/dotnetcore/WebApiClient) - .NET Core version of WebApiClient, a Declarative HTTP Client library that integrates high performance and scalability.
 It is especially suitable for microservice restful resource requests, as well as various malformed http interface requests.
   - [WebApiClient.JIT/AOT](https://github.com/dotnetcore/WebApiClient/tree/WebApiClient.JITAOT) - A Declarative HTTP Client library, you just need to *define* the C# interface and *modify* the relevant features to call the remote http interface asynchronously.
   - [WebApiClient.Extensions](https://github.com/xljiulang/WebApiClient.Extensions) - **Extensions for WebApiClient.JIT**, including extensions to [Autofac](https://github.com/autofac/Autofac), [DependencyInjection](https://github.com/aspnet/DependencyInjection), [HttpClientFactory](https://github.com/aspnet/HttpClientFactory), [SteeltoeOSS.Discovery](https://github.com/SteeltoeOSS/Discovery), [MessagePack](https://github.com/neuecc/MessagePack-CSharp), [Protobuf](https://github.com/mgravell/protobuf-net) and [Json-Rpc](https://www.jsonrpc.org/specification).
   - [WebApiClient.Tools](https://github.com/xljiulang/WebApiClient.Tools) - **Tools for WebApiClient.JIT**, including tools to [Swagger](https://github.com/domaindrivendev/Swashbuckle.WebApi).

+### Development Framework

+- **[OSharp](https://github.com/dotnetcore/OSharp)**, is a rapid development framework based on .NET Core with the latest .NET Core SDK LTS version (currently .NET Core 3.1).
+The OSharp framework highly automates  the following modules of ASP.NET Core: configuration, dependency injection, Logging, caching, entity framework, MVC / WebAPI, identity authentication, permission authorization, etc. OSharp also standardizes a set of business implementation code and operation processes, making the .NET Core framework easier to apply to the development of actual projects.
+- **[Util](https://github.com/dotnetcore/Util)**, an open source application framework under the .NET Core platform, designed to improve the development efficiency of small teams.
+It is composed of common helpers, hierarchical architecture design, UI components, third-party component and service interface packages.
 - **[WTM](https://github.com/dotnetcore/WTM)**, a development tool for small and medium-sized back-end management systems.
 Implement zero-code creation project, zero-code generation management module.

+### Environment & Tools

+- **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)** *(Archived)*, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official APIs.
+- **[FastGithub](https://github.com/dotnetcore/FastGithub)**，a GitHub accelerator.
+Used to solve the problems of GitHub unable to open, unable to load user avatar, unable to upload and download `releases`, `git-clone` `git-pull` `git-push` failure, etc.
+- **[FlubuCore](https://github.com/dotnetcore/FlubuCore)** *(Top-Level)*, a cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.([Example for FlubuCore](https://github.com/dotnetcore/FlubuCore.Examples))
+  - [FlubuCore.CakePlugin](https://github.com/flubu-core/FlubuCore.CakePlugin) - a FlubuCore plugin that allows you to use any of the Cake addin in FlubuCore.
+  - [FlubuCore.TeamsPlugin](https://github.com/flubu-core/FlubuCore.TeamsPlugin) - a FlubuCore plugin that adds Microsoft teams specific tasks.
+- **[KoobooJson](https://github.com/kooboo/Json)** *(external)*, smaller and faster C# JSON serialization tool (construction based on expression tree)

+- **[NCC Compile Environment](https://github.com/dotnetcore/Compile.Environment)**, When using the Roslyn library for dynamic compilation, you can introduce the library to provide a dynamic compilation environment.

+### Infra or Middleware

+- **[AgileConfig](https://github.com/dotnetcore/AgileConfig)**, a lightweight configuration center based on .net core .
+It is easy to deploy , easy to learn , easy to use.
+  - [AgileConfig Client](https://github.com/kklldog/AgileConfig_Client) - an AgileConfig client based on .NET Standard 2.0, can be run on nfx and core.
+- **[HttpReports](https://github.com/dotnetcore/HttpReports)**, a lightweight APM system based on .NET Core, can be used to quickly build an integrated site of statistics, analysis, charts, monitoring, and distributed tracking in the .NET Core environment.
+HttpReports applies to ASP.NET Core MVC/WebAPI, is simple to get started and suitable for use in microservice architecture.
+- **[CAP](https://github.com/dotnetcore/CAP)** *(Top-Level)*, a distributed transaction solution in microservice based on eventually consistency, also an eventbus with Outbox pattern.

+### UI Components

+- **[BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor)**, a set of enterprise-class UI components based on Bootstrap and Blazor.

-### Our Translation Projects
+### Translation

 - **[ASP.NET Core Documentation Translation Plan](https://github.com/dotnetcore/aspnetcore-doc-cn)**, The Simplified Chinese edition of Microsoft ASP.NET Core documentation, translated by .NET China Foundation

 ### Projects that Complete the Incubation Work

-- **BotSharp**, The Open Source AI Chatbot Platform Builder.
+- **BotSharp** *(graduated and is no longer a member project)*, The Open Source AI Chatbot Platform Builder.
-- **Surging**, a distributed micro-service engine.
+- **Surging** *(graduated and is no longer a member project)*, a distributed micro-service engine.
-- **ZKWeb**, a flexible web framework with plugin system and template system.
+- **ZKWeb** *(graduated and is no longer a member project)*, a flexible web framework with plugin system and template system.

 Do you want to be a part of us?
 The next great NCC project, will be yours.
 The [next section](#how-to-join-us) will tell you how to join us.